 Letters from far away: Ancient epistolary travel writing and the case of Cicero’s correspondence

-Tristan Taylor, Associate Lecturer in Law, University of New England, Armidale, New South Wales, Australia
+Tristan Taylor, Senior Lecturer in Law, University of New England, Armidale, New South Wales, Australia

 Ideology and Usurpation in the Fourth Century 337-425 C.E.